tefdara/Bash-Utilities/audio/metadata/Audio_Metadata.md

 - `-mt, --metadata-template` : Specify a metadata template file.
 The script will use the template to generate the metadata string.
      The template file should be a text file with one line per comment with values separated by a colon.
      For variables that you would like to extract from the audio file, use the following format:`custom_name: {variable_name}`.

      Example:
      `source_file_name`: `{source_file_name}`

      `Tip`: you can override the default variable names.
-Note that if you redefine any of the default variables, the script will assume a custom config is being used and won't add any of the default comments:
+Note that if you redefine any of the default variables, the script will assume a custom config is being used and won't add any of the default comments.

      `bit-depth`: `{bits_per_sample}`

      To see the list of available variables, use the `-s` flag.

 ## Output